Eremiel/tutty/content/introductions/3-structure.md

 position: 3
 ---

-This web site will guide you through the entire lab.
+This website will guide you through the entire lab.
 You will only need a web browser to complete the exercises.
 After reading through this introduction, we will move on to the tutorial.

 ![Tutorial screen](/page-layout.svg)